 Vegan Cookie Dough Energy Balls made with 7 ingredients and no baking required!
-They are a great healthy snack or breakfast on the go with only 111 calories per bite – high protein, low carb and low sugar.
+They are a great snack or breakfast on the go with only 111 calories per bite – high protein, low carb and low sugar.
 Guaranteed to be your new favorite!

 I cannot tell you enough how excited I am for this recipe!

 Energy Balls are kinda my jam.
-They are a great option for a quick healthy snack for me and my family during the week.
+They are a great option for a quick snack for me and my family during the week.
 Mike will grab them in the morning for a pre-workout snack, the kids will have one as an afternoon snack and usually I grab one after a workout.
 They disappear fast with a family of four and I’m quickly learning that I need to double this batch if I want it to last a week.

 You live and learn.